-Real world applications
+Real-world applications

-The first real world application concerns interpolation between measurements of the hydraulic conductivity function K(h) (h being the soil pressure head), mainly used in numerical methods for the simulation and prediction of mass transport phenomena in vadose zone.
+The first real-world application concerns interpolation between measurements of the hydraulic conductivity function K(h) (h being the soil pressure head), mainly used in numerical methods for the simulation and prediction of mass transport phenomena in the vadose zone.
 Many different closed-form expressions have been widely employed to describe the unsaturated hydraulic properties of soils (Leij et al. 1997), but all of them need experimental data to be fitted upon.

 For the experimental determination of the hydraulic conductivity function, a number of methods have been developed.
-Direct methods for measuring the K(h) functions in laboratory can be classified according to the flow mode as steady state (conventional constant head, constant flow, centrifuge) or unsteady state methods (outflow-inflow, instantaneous profile, thermal method) (Masrouri et al. 2008).
-Most of them are time consuming and laborious, leading scientists to consider other methods e.g. conceptual models which could predict K(h) from data obtained from the soil moisture retention curve and supportively coupled by $K_s$ , measured independently at saturation, with the use of permeameters (Argyrokastritis et al. 2009).
+Direct methods for measuring the K(h) functions in a laboratory can be classified according to the flow mode as steady state (conventional constant head, constant flow, centrifuge) or unsteady state methods (outflowinflow, instantaneous profile, thermal method) (Masrouri et al. 2008).
+Most of these methods are time-consuming and laborious, leading scientists to consider other methods such as conceptual models that could predict K(h) from data obtained from the soil moisture retention curve and supportively coupled by K_s , measured independently at saturation, with the use of permeameters (Argyrokastritis et al. 2009).

-For the needs of this application, we used the experimental data for Hygiene sandstone (Brooks and Corey 1964) adopted from van Genuchten (1980), in terms of relative hydraulic conductivity, $K_r$ , ( $K_r = K / K_s$ , $K_s = 108$ cm/day), as dependent variable for every h.
-The soil's moisture retention curve, $\Theta(h)$ , was set as the explanatory function t.
-Therefore, for each point $K_r(h_i)$ for i = 1...11, there was a corresponding value $\Theta(h_i)$ (Fig. 6).
+For the needs of this application, we used the experimental data for Hygiene sandstone (Brooks and Corey 1964) adopted from van Genuchten (1980), in terms of relative hydraulic conductivity, K_r ($K_r = K/K_s$, $K_s = 108$ cm/d), as dependent variable for every h.
+The soil's moisture retention curve, $\Theta(h)$, was set as the explanatory function t.
+Therefore, for each point $K_r(h_i)$ for i = 1, ..., 11, there was a corresponding value $\Theta(h_i)$ (Fig. 6).

-The method was applied using as input the entire $K_r$ dataset, as a general performance indicator, but in order to examine the method's capability, we applied a cross validation procedure by creating two additional subsets of the available $K_r$ data and implementing the method for each case.
-The first subset comprised four data points numbered: 1, 4, 8, and 11 (Fig. 6), which are the minimum amount of data points needed to implement the above mentioned procedure for obtaining a robust solution by minimizing the generalized cross-validation (GCV - equation 28).
-The second subset comprised only two points, the first and the last of the dataset (points numbered: 1 and 11).
-The latter is an extreme case, since interpolating such complex variables with only the lower and higher boundaries known, is a challenging task.
+The method was applied using as input the entire K_r dataset, as a general performance indicator; however, in order to examine the method's capability, we applied a cross-validation procedure by creating two additional subsets of the available K_r data and implementing the method for each case.
+The first subset comprised four data points numbered 1, 4, 8 and 11 (Fig. 6), which is the minimum amount of data points needed to implement the above mentioned procedure for obtaining a robust solution by minimizing the GCV (equation (28)).
+The second subset comprised only two points, the first and last of the dataset, points 1 and 11.
+The latter is an extreme case, since interpolating such complex variables with only the lower and higher boundaries known is a challenging task.